barumau/pandunia/spa/pandunia-spa.md

 you moke - pimpollo
 you nan - niño
 you ni - niña
-yumor - humor (gracia)
-yumor di - humorístico (gracioso, cómico)
-yumor ja - humorista
 yurta - yurta
-yuter yum - itrio
+yuterium - itrio
-yuterbi yum - iterbio
+yuterbium - iterbio

 ## Z